Duane and Virginia Payne: A Vital Part of the DBU Family

 After a distinguished career in the military, Col. Day accepted a role as a development officer at what was then Dallas Baptist College.
 Col. Day never met a stranger, and to this day the Paynes remember what a wonderful man of God he was, as well as his sweet wife, Maxine Day.

 Knowing Duane's musical talents, Col. Day connected with him and invited his choirs to come out to the DBU campus.

 "If it hadn't been for him," Duane says, "we wouldn't have known about DBU."

-Since that connection, the Paynes have become a part of the University family and have encouraged others to become involved with DBU as well.
-They have recruited students for DBU and have even helped to personally pay for student tuition.
+Since that connection, the Paynes became a part of the University family and encouraged others to become involved with DBU as well.
+They recruited students for DBU and even helped to personally pay for student tuition.
 They did this because of a love of and trust in the school.

 "DBU puts Christianity at the top of the list of what they want to do," Duane explains.
 "They want everybody that comes in there, and has anything to do with the school, to be a good Christian."

 Because of this love for DBU, the Paynes decided to become members of the DBU Legacy Society, a group of individuals who have included DBU in their estate planning.

 They both passed away in 2018, but thanks to the commitment that the Paynes have shown to the Lord, their love for DBU, and the work of individuals like Clayton Day, students for generations to come will have the opportunity to become servant leaders for Christ in whatever field to which God may call them.